-- From here, you will be provided with more information on how to submit an application for your apartment preferences and details on the ballot process to come.
+- From here, you will be provided with more information on how to submit an application for your preferred apartments and details on the ballot process to come.

-What if I can’t attend the design presentations?
+What if I can’t attend the Community Presentations?

 I don’t want to miss out, how can I place myself in the best position to secure an apartment?